I often say that a white paper writer should “think like a lawyer.”

 That means building a mountain of research to back up your case.

-A lawyer needs to keep all the evidence at their fingertips, so they can pluck out exactly the right piece as they argue.
+They need to keep all the evidence at their fingertips, so they can pluck out exactly the right piece at exactly the right time as they build their argument or fend off a cross-examination.

-That can spell the difference between winning and losing the case.
+That can spell the difference between winning and losing their case.

 By the same token, every white paper writer needs to keep a pile of research impeccably organized, so you can pull out exactly the right piece as you write.